-Home Loan Modification Lawyer in Waco, Killeen, and Central Texas
+Home Loan Modification Lawyer in Central Texas

 If you own a home and you are facing foreclosure because you are behind on your mortgage payments, do not forget that you have options other than filing a Chapter 13 bankruptcy case.
 Working with an experienced bankruptcy attorney and filing for a home loan modification can be a better alternative for you.

 When your home loan has entered the foreclosure process, your mortgage servicer has retained an attorney and has commenced a legal process to take your home.
-You therefore need to also hire an attorney to represent your interests and protect your home.
+You, therefore, need to also hire an attorney to represent your interests and protect your home.
 Thousands of Americans have lost their homes because they worked with a mortgage servicer and thought that the foreclosure process had stopped when indeed it had not.
 If the creditor who wants to take your home away from you has hired an attorney, you need one too.

 If you file a complete home loan modification application 37 days before a foreclosure sale, federal non-bankruptcy law requires that the foreclosure process stop while your mortgage servicer reviews that modification application.
 It is therefore vital that you contact Erin Shank to commence the modification process as soon as possible.
 Texas is a non-judicial foreclosure state ─ this means that for most home loans the lender can foreclose on your home without ever asking a judge for permission.
-Since the process of foreclosure is very quick in Texas, contacting a lawyer familiar in foreclosure defense strategies and bankruptcy law is vital.
+Since the process of foreclosure is very quick in Texas, contacting a lawyer familiar with foreclosure defense strategies and bankruptcy law is vital.
 Erin Shank is such a lawyer and has almost four decades of experience representing individuals just like you.

 If you retain Erin B. Shank less than 37 days before foreclosure, Erin will attempt to stop the foreclosure sale with a written agreement from the mortgage servicer, while a home loan modification application is completed and reviewed.
 If such an agreement cannot be reached, she will file a Chapter 7 case, not a Chapter 13 case, in order to automatically stop the foreclose sale of your home.
 Foreclosure is therefore stayed by the bankruptcy filing and then a home loan modification application is submitted to the mortgage servicer.
-While a complete home loan modification application is pending, the servicer cannot start foreclosure process without violating federal law.
+While a complete home loan modification application is pending, the servicer cannot start the foreclosure process without violating federal law.

-Erin has obtained literally hundreds of home loan modifications for her clients thereby avoiding an unnecessary five year wage and federal income tax refund garnishment Chapter 13 case.
+Erin has obtained literally hundreds of home loan modifications for her clients thereby avoiding an unnecessary five-year wage and federal income tax refund garnishment Chapter 13 case.
 She is proud of her law firm’s innovative process of retaining client’s homes without the necessity of filing a Chapter 13 case.

 In a home loan modification, Erin requests that the interest rate be reduced, and the term or length of the loan be extended so that the missed payments are cured.
 Many refer to this as putting the missed payments “at the end of the note”.
 This is a much more sensible way to cure missed payments other than a Chapter 13 bankruptcy filing.

 Erin is currently suing two mortgage companies in federal district court in Waco, Texas who wrongfully denied two of her clients a home loan modification.
-She has saved these clients homes from foreclosure and is bringing to the Court’s attention the wrongful actions of these two mortgage servicers.
+She has saved these clients’ homes from foreclosure and is bringing to the Court’s attention the wrongful actions of these two mortgage servicers.
 Many servicers make incorrect decisions rejecting home loan modifications that harm homeowners.
 Additionally, it is anticipated that thousands of loans will go into foreclosure in early 2021 due to the Global Pandemic and the end of the mortgage foreclosure moratoriums in place due to the Coronavirus.
 You need an experienced bankruptcy attorney to help you save your home during the sea of foreclosures that are anticipated to begin in the near future.

 In this time of social distancing, Erin offers a 100% virtual experience to save your home.
 Her firm is committed to your convenience and safety during these trying and challenging times.
-Erin provides virtual consultations, electronic document gathering, electronic signatures and efiling.
-She is the only completely virtual “touch free” bankruptcy attorney in Central Texas.
+Erin provides virtual consultations, electronic document gathering, electronic signatures, and e-filing.
+She is the only completely virtual “touch-free” bankruptcy attorney in Central Texas.
 That means that you can move through both the loan modification process and/or a bankruptcy case filing without ever leaving the comfort and safety of your own home.

 For a free virtual initial case review from a home loan modification lawyer in Waco, Killeen, and Central Texas, contact Erin online or call her today.

 If you are considering a home loan modification, talk with a mortgage loan modification lawyer about your options.
-As a Waco, Killeen and Central Texas home loan modification attorney, Erin can review your case, explore your options, and help you move forward.
+As a Waco, Killeen, and Central Texas home loan modification attorney, Erin can review your case, explore your options, and help you move forward.

 As a home loan modification attorney, Erin can help you by: